Rchintalapati0111/Android_world_challenge/results.md

 ## 1. Approach to Prompting and Evaluation

-We evaluated a multi-model Android agent under three prompting strategies: **Zero-shot**, **Few-shot**, and **Self-reflection**, combined with RL-enhanced memory (name-index and element mappings) and temperature variants (Deterministic vs Balanced).
+I evaluated a multi-model Android agent under three prompting strategies: **Zero-shot**, **Few-shot**, and **Self-reflection**, combined with RL-enhanced memory (name-index and element mappings) and temperature variants (Deterministic vs Balanced).
 Models tested were OpenAI, Anthropic (Claude), and Mistral.
 Each base episode was expanded by temperature variants to form a comprehensive set of 90 evaluations (5 base episodes × 2 temperatures × 3 strategies × 3 models). :contentReference[oaicite:23]{index=23}

 **Prompting strategies:**
 - **Zero-shot:** Direct instructions without examples.